 As early as 1173, the double monastery became a purely nunnery before it was converted into a ladies' convent in the 16th century.
-The most famous lady of Asbeck was Therese von Zant, who belonged to the convent from 1783 until its dissolution.
-She came to prominence as Beethoven's supposed mistress.
+The most famous lady of Asbeck was Therese von Zandt, who belonged to the convent from 1783 until its dissolution.
+She came to prominence as the supposed mistress of Beethoven.
 Her two sons also became composers.
-A separate cabinet is dedicated to her, which is now located in the Hun Gate of the former abbey grounds.
-Altogether, the monastery existed until 1805 and then became the property of the Prince of Salm Horstmar.
+A separate cabinet is dedicated to her, which is now located in the Hun Gate of the former Abbey grounds.
+You can find out more about it in the video below.
+All in all, the monastery existed until 1805 and then became the property of the Prince of Salm Horstmar.

-The Romanesque dormitory is particularly worth seeing today: built around 1200, it is one of the few examples of Romanesque secular architecture in north-west Germany and houses, among other things, the Asbeck Abbey Museum.
+The Romanesque dormitory is also worth seeing: built around 1200, it is one of the few examples of Romanesque secular architecture in north-west Germany and houses, among other things, the Asbeck Abbey Museum.